 4. Reviewers are guided to look at the question, relevant skills and review guide to make their decision.

 5. Reviewers rate each answer for a specific question, before moving on to answers for the next question.

 6. Once finished, reviewers get a chance to go back to check their scoring or to submit their scores.

-Once submitted, reviewers cannot change their scores.
+Once submitted, reviewers can review and update their own scores by clicking the "Edit my scores" link in the top right of the review stats page.
 Scores are sent back to the Applied platform where they are combined with other reviewers' scores to calculate an average.

 Feedback on reviewing style

 All reviewers are given feedback on their reviewing style.
 The intention of this feedback is to: